gidger/rpi-led-nhl-scoreboard/README.md

 # Raspberry Pi LED Matrix NHL Scoreboard

-**2024-01-30: This project will no longer function as intended due to changes made to the NHL API.
-Work is in progress to update and improve this project over the coming weeks.
+**2024-02-01: Hotfix implemented to work with new NHL API.
+Testing ongoing to ensure stability.
+New features, full backend refactor, and updated installation instructions are in progress.
 Please stay tuned.**

 Display live NHL game scores, start times, etc. on a LED matrix driven by a Raspberry Pi.
 Makes use of the unofficial [NHL API](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md) for all game information.